KooiInc/ticktock.js/README.md

 A nifty [Class Free Object Oriented](https://depth-first.com/articles/2019/03/04/class-free-object-oriented-programming/) ES20xx `Date` extension.

 It presents a wrapped *locale and time zone sensitive* `JS-Date` 'constructor'.
 The library has *no dependencies* and a *small footprint*.
-The bundled file size is around 19kb.
+The bundled file size is a mere 20kb.

 ### locale and timeZone sensitivity
 A 'ticktock date' can be instantiated with locale and time zone information.
 That information will be embedded within